 Putting the future in communities' handsMobilizing threatened West African communities around a future they can fight for, through the power of law and community-driven development

-ACA is a U.S. and Ghana-based non-profit organization that puts legal and organizing tools in the hands of threatened West African communities.
+Founded in 2016, ACA is a U.S. and Ghana-based non-profit organization that puts legal and organizing tools in the hands of threatened West African communities.
 We are building an ecosystem of lawyers and other experts who collaborate with communities to defend communities’ rights and pursue their own vision of development in the face of destructive resource extraction operations driven by foreign investment.
-We help mobilize communities to define for themselves a vision for the future that is appropriate for them.
-And we help them fight for and reach that future through community-driven development planning, financial support, and legal assistance.
+We help mobilize communities to define for themselves a vision for the future that is appropriate to them, and then fight for and reach that future through community-driven development planning, financial support, and legal assistance.

-- Creating a collegial community of public interest lawyers across West Africa who assist each other with technical and moral support
+- Establishing a network of West African public interest lawyers who collaborate through technical and moral support

 - Inspiring the formation of Côte d’Ivoire’s first university legal clinic, which will focus on communities and the extractive industries

 - Prompting Ghana’s national Ministry of Chieftaincy and Religious Affairs to order an investigation into a community’s claims against their traditional leader’s unjust eviction campaign